PerfectStorms/BE-03/module03/lesson08_date/README.md

 ### 3. Friday 13.*

 Implement a method that takes 2 different years as input.
-This method should select the year with the most Fridays 13.
+This method should select the year with the most Fridays 13 in the range between 1 year and the second (if years more than 1 - select the earliest).

 Exapmle:
 ```java